 Earnings and benefits-related economic damages are the lost earnings and employer-provided fringe benefits the injured individual or decedent's family will no longer receive due to the personal injury or wrongful death.
 These are comprised of the lost earnings and benefits from the time of the incident through the present and can also include losses reasonably anticipated into the future.
 In many states, this may include lost earnings capacity.

 In personal injury cases, losses are calculated as the difference between the earnings and benefits the individual was projected to have received had the injury not occurred, and the earnings and benefits they are projected to receive now that the injury has occurred.
-Read more about the 8 steps to calculating economic damages in personal injury cases.

 Employer-provided fringe benefits